Îto-KMC plasma model

 where \(p_i\) is the partial pressure of some species \(i\), and \(p_i\chi_{\textrm{min}}\) and \(p_i\chi_{\textrm{max}}\) are minimum and maximum absorption lengths, and \(u\) is a random number between 0 and 1.

-Note that that this is just a simpler way of using the stochastic A
+Note that that this is just a simpler way of using the stochastic A specifier above.

 The user must specify \(\chi_{\textrm{min}}\), \(\chi_{\textrm{max}}\), and the background species used when computing \(p_i\).

-This is done through fields chi min
+This is done through fields chi min, chi max, and neutral.

 For example: